scality/Zenko-RFCs/docs/design/crr-metrics.md

 | Name | Help | Type |
 | ---- | ---- | ---- |
-replication_processed_messages | Total number of kakfa messages consumed by the queue processor | Counter replication_processed_objects | Number of objects replicated | Counter replication_processed_bytes | Number of bytes replicated not including metadata | Counter replication_processor_elapsed_seconds | Replication jobs elapsed time in seconds | Histogram replication_queued_messages | Total number of kakfa messages produced by the queue processor, for status processing | Counter
+replication_processed_objects | Number of objects replicated | Counter
+replication_processed_bytes | Number of bytes replicated not including metadata | Counter replication_processor_elapsed_seconds | Replication jobs elapsed time in seconds | Histogram kafka_messages_consumed | Total number of kakfa messages consumed by the queue processor | Counter kafka_messages_produced | Total number of kafka messages produced by the queue processor | Counter kafka_lag | Number of kafka objects we are behind in the queue | Gauge

 ### Labels